facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 # Conclusion

-The theme is quite complex, this article wants to be a general overview.
-I hope it is useful as a starting point to deepen and begin to evaluate when to use **final** in our classes.
+The topic is very complex, this article aimed at giving a general overview of it.
+I hope it will be useful as a starting point to deepen the subject and to evaluate when to use **final** in our classes.

 From my point of view the use of keyword **final** can help to improve design.
 I would not write all my class with **final** but i'd start from the simplest cases: value objects, algorithms, patterns like the template method etc.